 VDOE began automating the licensure system in 2019.
 The new system enabled individuals to submit licensure applications and pay licensure fees online.
-However, the new system had several limitations, including (1) additional documents could not be uploaded after applications were initially submitted; (2) applications for adding endorsements or converting from provisional to full licensure could not be completed online; (3) the system did not indicate whether applications had cations could not be assigned to VDOE staff for review through the system.
+However, the new system had several limitations, including (1) additional documents could not be uploaded after applications were initially submitted; (2) applications for adding endorsements or converting from provisional to full licensure could not be completed online; (3) the system did not indicate whether applications had satisfied licensure requirements; and (4) applications could not be assigned to VDOE staff for review through the system.